someonw-dev/java-template-gen/README.md

 If an extended class has a non default constructor, it will automatically super it with some default values.
 Variables with the `Default` parameter automatically get accessors, mutators, inserted into the non default constructor parameters and calls their respective mutators.
-With the `-m` arg it adds a main file and updates your makefile with the given param to run the generated file (the make stuff isnt done yet).
+With the `-m` arg it adds a main file and updates your makefile with the given param to run the generated file.

 ## Non-features
 Does not support sub-directories, protected, final, native, strict, synchronized, transient or volatile